-Febbit is a bitcoin mining-inspired game rewarding users in real currency for playing.
+Febbit is a bitcoin faucet game that rewards users in real currency for playing.
 Behind the scenes is a small team of designers, developers, and cryptocurrency/ blockchain enthusiasts who share a passion for gaming, creating, and bringing ideas to life.

 Lead Art Designer

 Developing Febbit's playful art style and designing a gamut of visual assets